The Split command splits an entity at user specified XYZ, IJK, X/Y/Z or UV locations. Split is available for all

 The Split panel that appears for database surfaces, domains and blocks allows one or more splits to occur in any of the computational coordinate directions.

 Within the Split panel, several frames are provided with controls determining how you define split locations.
 In the Split Location frame:

 - XYZ: Sets the XYZ coordinates of the point at which the entity will be split.
 If the entity is a domain or surface, the XYZ coordinates

 will represent a point on the computational line along which it will be split.
-For blocks, the XYZ coordinates will represent a point on a computational plane by
+For blocks, the XYZ coordinates will represent a point on a computational plane

 by which it will be split.